 Stephanie Chua is an expressive and versatile Canadian pianist devoted to presenting and performing contemporary works through musical insight and innovative programming.
-She has been broadcast across Canada on CBC-Radio 2 and in Europe on Rondo Classic FM (Finland).
-Recent highlights include solo recitals at Music Toronto's Discovery Series, New Music Edmonton, and the Emergents Series at the Music Gallery (Toronto), along with performances at Impuls Contemporary Music Festival (Graz, Austria), the Ottawa International Chamber Music Festival, X-Avant Festival (Toronto), and Groundswell (Winnipeg).
-With the assistance of the Canada Council for the Arts, Stephanie embarked on a tour of South-West England in 2008 including performances at Michael Tippet Centre (Bath) and the Cube Microplex (Bristol).
+She has been broadcast across Canada on CBC-Radio 2 and in Finland, Armenia, Hungary and Kyrgyzstan on Rondo Classic FM.
+Stephanie has performed in solo and chamber recitals across Canada and in Europe and Vietnam.
+Recent highlights include Soundstreams' gala concert 'Reich @ 80' at Massey Hall (Toronto), solo recitals at SOUL Live Music Project in Ho Chi Minh City (Vietnam) in partnership with Saigon Classical, Music Toronto's Discovery Series, and New Music Edmonton; along with performances at Impuls Contemporary Music Festival (Graz, Austria), the Michael Tippett Centre (Bath, UK), the Ottawa International Chamber Music Festival, and Sound Symposium Festival (St.John's, NFLD).

 Stephanie completed her Master of Music from the University of Toronto and her Artist Diploma from the Glenn Gould School of the Royal Conservatory of Music.
 She was also Artist-in-Residence at the Banff Centre for the Arts, and earned her Bachelor of Music from the University of Victoria.
 Her main teachers were Robin Wood and Marietta Orlov.
-In 2009, Stephanie received an Ontario Arts Council Career Development Grant allowing her to pursue private studies with Ian Pace in London, England.
+Stephanie has also pursued private studies with pianist/musicologist Ian Pace in London, England.